Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 In order to evaluate different basis sets, we compare results obtained at the LNO-CCSD(T) level of theory with a Tight threshold.
 These are probably best suited, as calculations for 6-ring systems are feasible for this method even in the a5Z basis set.
 The correlation part of $\pi$-stacked molecules scales linearly with system size, yielding straight lines with $R^2>0.99$ (Figure \ref{fgr:BSE}).

-For the parallel displaced polyacene series counter-poise (cp) corrected slopes of aQZ, 5Z, a5Z basis sets are approximately the same quality as for the non-counterpoise (non-cp)-corrected slopes of the QZ, 5Z, a5Z basis sets.
-For the boron nitride BNx $\cdots$ NBx and BNx $\cdots$ BNx series in which the borazine dimers are stacked in a parallel and anti-parellel manner, we can observe a good match for aQZ and a5Z counterpoise (cp)-corrected slopes and for the 5Z and a5Z non-cp-corrected slopes.

-Excluding the DZ basis set, the average cp-corrected slope is -31.2 $\pm$ 1.7 \kjmol\ per ring for polyacene PD series, -17.4 $\pm$ 0.5 \kjmol\ per ring for BNx $\cdots$ NBx series, and -27.1 $\pm$ 1.2 \kjmol\ per ring for BNx $\cdots$ BNx series, indicating that the large dispersion bound polyacenes exhibit the largest interaction energies.
+Counter-poise (cp) corrected and counter-poise uncorrected slopes of each series have different behavior of convergence to the slope that obtained from complete basis set limit noncovalent interaction energies.
+For instance, despite that both cp-corr and cp-uncorr \{Q,5\}Z slopes of parallel displaced polyacene series give the same result, cp-corr $n$Z slopes do not converge smoothly to this result, whereas cp-corr $n$Z slopes do.
+In contrast, in BNx $\cdots$ NBx series, we can observe an opposite situation: cp-corr slopes have convergence to \{Q,5\}Z while cp-uncorr slope do not have.
+For BNx $\cdots$ BNx we see a highly unusual observation: cp-corr $n$Z and a$n$Z slopes converge towards to cp-uncorr \{Q,5\}Z and vice versa, cp-uncorr $n$Z and a$n$Z slopes converge towards to cp-corr \{Q,5\}Z.

-Intercepts, on the other hand, are much more sensitive to the basis set in all types of investigated systems, especially cp-uncorrected intercepts.
+Intercepts are much more sensitive to the basis set in all types of investigated systems, especially cp-uncorrected intercepts.
 Interestingly, the aDZ cp-uncorrected intercepts are even worse than the cp-uncorrected DZ ones (see subfigures d,e,f of Figure \ref{fgr:BSE}).
 Thus, for the aDZ basis set, it seems to be some imbalance introduced by the diffuse functions.

-Meanwhile, the aQZ intercepts reproduce the a5Z intercepts quite closely, which means that we can build an extrapolation on the aQZ results.
-Based on Figure \ref{fgr:BSE} a-c and corresponding cp-corrected slopes, we can summarize that the QZ basis set appears as the best compromise to get accurate slope values for a larger series of parallel displaced polyacenes and BNx $\cdots$ BNx, while for BNx $\cdots$ NBx, the aTZ basis set is even better.
-Practically, from a computational cost point of view, even the TZ basis set slopes are satisfactory, because the deviation cp-corrected TZ slope from the cp-corrected a\{Q,5\}Z slope is only 5-8\% (namely: 7\% for polyacene PD dimers; 5\% for BNx $\cdots$ NBx and 8\% for BNx $\cdots$ BNx).
+Based on Figure \ref{fgr:BSE} a-c and corresponding cp-corrected slopes, we can summarize that the QZ basis set appears as the best compromise to get accurate slope values for a larger series of parallel displaced polyacenes and BNx $\cdots$ BNx.
+Practically, from a computational cost point of view, even the TZ basis set slopes are satisfactory enough, because the deviation cp-corrected TZ slope from the cp-corrected \{Q,5\}Z slope is only 5-8\% (namely: 5\% for polyacene PD dimers and for BNx $\cdots$ NBx, and 8\% for BNx $\cdots$ BNx), but to reach the sub-kJ/mol accuracy, further corrections are required.
+Optimally, if the computing resource allows, it is better to use QZ because its slope deviation to CBS is less than 4\% for all systems.